AppStaticsX/Workie.lk/SOCKET_LIVE_UPDATES.md

 - No manual refresh needed
 - Optimistic updates for smooth UX

+### Live Comments Experience
+- Comments appear in real-time in CommentBottomSheet
+- Multiple users can comment simultaneously
+- Comments show with user avatars and timestamps
+- Subtle notifications when new comments arrive
+- Automatic scroll and count updates

 ### Smart Event Handling
 - Each PostCardModel only responds to events for its specific post
+- CommentBottomSheet listens for comments on its specific post
 - HomePage updates the feed data structure
 - Proper cleanup of event listeners on widget disposal